christopherclary/appropriate-tech/README.md

 ## Overview

 #### Homework
 Please watch this [video](https://video.vice.com/en_us/embed/58dabbab91d237b4148aa34f) about the controversy surrounding Dana Schutz's painting from the 2017 Whitney Biennial.
-Then read this [article](https://news.artnet.com/art-world/parker-bright-paris-protest-1227947)about Parker Bright who protested Dana's painting and was the subject of a Neïl Beloufa work at the Palais de Tokyo in Paris.
+Then read this [article](https://news.artnet.com/art-world/parker-bright-paris-protest-1227947) about Parker Bright who protested Dana's painting and was the subject of a Neïl Beloufa work at the Palais de Tokyo in Paris.

+#### Question
+We will discuss your thoughts about the painting in relation to who is speaking for whom and how.
+From what position was Dana creating?
+And Parker?
+Is it possible to have created from a diferent position?
+What technologies were used here?
+How did the tech change things?

-#### Terms
+#### Concepts
-Appropriation
-Privacy <br>
+Appropriation vs privacy <br>
-Artistic freedom <br>
+Artistic freedom vs social justice  <br>
-Social justice  <br>

-#### Strategy
-Postion <br>
-Material <br>
-Transformation <br>
+Programmer vs user

 ## Examples

 For Everard by Anthony Malone <br>
 [NOPE 45] by Sebastian Hutchinson <br>